TimiMakkonen/pdfmerge/README.md

 * Fixed substantial bug which caused an error when trying to save merged pdf in the current directory.
+* Added default value information of 'OUTFILE' to help message.

 ### Version 0.1.0